-Hello, welcome to my blog!
-Une Gamine dans la Cuisine published it's first recipe and fuzzy photo on a cold Spring day in 2009.
-When I began blogging, I knew very little about what it meant to actually 'blog.'
-All I knew was that I wanted to share my kitchen adventures...successes and disasters, with fellow food lovers.
+Hello.
+Hello.
+Welcome to my blog!
+Une Gamine dans la Cuisine published its first awkward recipe and fuzzy photo on a cold Spring day in 2009.
+When I began blogging I knew very little about what it meant to actually 'blog.'
+All I knew was that I wanted to share my jaunty kitchen melodrama with fellow food lovers.

-I want this to be a friendly place where everyone who visits feels relaxed, hungry, and comfortable, and it's difficult to feel relaxed, let alone comfortable, when you don't know anything about your host.
-So please allow me to introduce myself and answer a few of the questions I've been asked, and maybe a few you were curious about ( or not).
+I want this to be a friendly place where everyone who visits feels relaxed, hungry, comfortable and cheeky.
+It's difficult to feel relaxed, let alone comfortable enough to be cheeky, when you don't know anything about your host, so please allow me to introduce myself and answer a few of the questions I've been asked, and maybe some you were curious about (or not?).
+I Am the Boss of run-on sentences.
+Misspelled words keep me up at night, long after they've been corrected.
+I throw commas around like mad, homicidal, butterflies.

 My name is Valerie.
-I'm 30...early something, and I love the alchemy of baking.
+I'm 30...early mid-something, and I love the alchemy of baking.

-My father was French and I lived in Europe until I was about six, French was my native language.
-As a child, my hair was always cut very short and I somehow always managed to rip or muddy-up all the beautiful dresses that my mom forced me into wearing.
-(I couldn't sit still for too long.)
-By the end of the day, or hour, she said I looked like a street urchin.
-Gamine was a term of endearment frustration.
-A way to describe someone who gets into trouble.
-(I am the youngest, so according to my sister, that means I was able to get away with more.)
+My father was French and I lived in Europe until I was six.
+As a child, my hair was always cut very short and I somehow always managed to rip or muddy-up the beautiful dresses that my mom forced me into wearing.
+(I couldn't sit still for too long!)
+By the end of the day, or second, she said I looked like a street urchin.
+Gamine was a term of endearment frustration; a way to describe someone who gets into/causes trouble.
+(I am the youngest, according to my sister, that means I was able to get away with more.)

 My other nickname is Cricket, but gamine is less cringe-inducing.
 Plus it's a lovely tribute to my dad.♥